s4ayub/tempo/README.md

     - Again, the compression ratio drops as unused bits are added.
     - [-255, 256] for example, requires only 9 bits but 16 bits are reserved.

-Example of an encoded timestamp entry:
+3) Example of an encoded timestamp entry
     - {Tag bits}{Value}
         - 'Tag bits' is the tag defining the number of bits the time value will use
         - 'Value'    is the actual delta-of-delta time value